bylexus/adventofcode2020/README.md

 * int to bin str, with padding 0: `"{:036b}".format(42)` creates a 36bit binary string
 * bin to int: `int('00110100', 2)`

+## Day 15 - Rambunctious Recitation

+That one took me an hour, until I noticed I didn't reset a global var before step 1 - annoying, but learned something, again: DO NOT USE GLOBAL VARS.

+Then it was simple: just book keep of numbers in a dict.
+But I guess there will be a much much faster solution if it will be optimized a bit.
+I give it a try later on.